Sustainability – What you can do

 Make a difference

-On move-in and move out days Accordion Closed
+On move-in days Accordion Closed

 - Pack fragile items with clothes, towels, bed linens, or newspaper (recycle when you are done) instead of packing peanuts or Styrofoam, which are harmful to the environment.